Property photos

 Services

 The property benefits from a Biomass boiler.
-The system generates income from subsidiary payments as part of the Renewable Heat Incentive Scheme.
-There is mains water and drainage is to the main sewer.
+The system generates potentially significant income from subsidy payments as part of the Renewable Heat Incentive scheme.

-The burn “Mill Leat" runs through the property and drove the Mill when it was in operation.
+The burn ‘Mill Leat’ runs through the property and drove the Mill when it was in operation.
 The burn has historically caused flooding.
 Flood protection measures are in place.

-The business operated out of the subject property is still trading as a successful retail outlet and café.
-The owners of the business have retired and the business has closed.
 The property could be reopened as a retail outlet, museum and café.
-The current owners have invested in new kitchen/café equipment over recent years and the fixtures and fittings are available by separate negotiation.
+The current owners have invested in new kitchen/café equipment over recent years and the fixtures and fittings are included in the sale.

 The property could also be developed for alternative uses such as other retail uses, a restaurant, or possibly an equestrian facility.
 The buildings may also be able to be (truncated)